redhat-na-ssa/flyingthings/docs/WORKSHOP.md

 Let’s take a look at what actually got created and deployed.

 In Deployments, we see three apps.
 LabelStudio, Minio, and model-yolo.
 Let’s start with Minio.
 We can use the route to connect to the Minio console.
-The username and password is minioadmin.
-We can see that there is a bucket already created called “flyingthings”.
-In this bucket the main thing to notice is the zip file called “flyingthings-yolo”.
+The username and password is `minioadmin`.
+We can see that there is a bucket already created called `flyingthings`.
+In this bucket the main thing to notice is the zip file called `flyingthings-yolo.zip`.
 This is the main artifact used in training our custom model.
 More on that in a bit.

 ![alt text](images/minio-flyingthings.png "Minio Bucket")